icebob/moleculer-java-site/docs/networking.md

 ```

 {% note info Dependencies %}
-To use Kafka transporter, add the following dependency to the build script:
+To use Kafka Transporter, add the following dependency to the build script:
 group: 'org.apache.kafka', name: 'kafka-clients', version: '2.3.0'
 {% endnote %}